nirojasva/random_sast/README.md

 # RSAST: Random Scalable and Accurate Subsequence Transform for Time Series Classification

-RSAST is a shapelet-based time series classification method based on SAST.
-But, aiming to overcome scalability issues.
+Random SAST (RSAST) is a method based on STC and SAST, that generates shapelets randomly, guided by certain statistical criteria, reducing the search space of shapelets.

 ## Results RSAST